jkanel/centric-dqm/README.md

 ## Management Database Properties File
 The properties file, ```com.centric.dqm.properties```, specifies location and access to the DQM management database.
 This file is located in the same directory as the executable JAR file.

-**At this time only SQL Server is supported to host the management database.**

-**LDAP authenticated login is not yet supported.
-A database login with user name and password are required.**

 ```
 driver=com.microsoft.sqlserver.jdbc.SQLServerDriver